Sophiaalbarran/portfolio-ma2003b/caso-03-megamart-customer/README.md

 **(Featured Visualizations)**

-Las visualizaciones están en la carpeta /visualizations.
+The visualizations are available here: /visualizations.

 Customer Distributions